opencomputeproject/SAI/doc/sai-ptf/tunnel_test_plan.md

 ### Case2:  IpIp_Tunnel_Decap_Without_Loop
 ### Testing Objective <!-- omit in toc -->

   We add a route entry whoes dst ip is inner dst ip and next hop is tunnel.
-Then we will send encapsulated packet from lag2 and expectpkt drop on port1.
+Then we will send encapsulated packet from lag2 and expect pkt drop on port1.

  ```
                             |  tunnel table      |